The Exit Pages is one of the basic settings of your campaign because it defines in which pages of your website, the campaign will be triggered.

 1. Show campaign to all visitors

-If your intention is for all visitors to see the same campaign, no matter where they exit from, then just leave the default setting as shown below.
+If your intention is for all visitors to see the same campaign, no matter where they exit from, then just leave the default settings.

 2. Show campaign to specific visitor segments

-To select the pages that the campaign should trigger on, you should create one or more rules using the available options:
+To select the pages that the campaign should trigger on, you should create one or more rules using the available options in the Include or the Exclude section:

 Example: Show campaign only to visitors that exit from a specific page